 Ms Foo Soo Yee

 Ms Foo did her undergraduate training in the National University of Singapore where she graduated with a Degree in Economics (Merit).
 She did Microeconomics and Macroeconomics amongst other Economics modules and scored distinction.
 Ms Foo continues to be passionate about Economics upon graduation and hence decided to focus on tutoring junior college students who needed help in Economics.
-Ms Foo is currently doing Masters in Applied Economics with Singapore Management University and would be graduating in 2017.
+Ms Foo did her Master in Applied Economics with Singapore Management University and graduated with spectacular results in 2017 by being in the Dean's List.
 She believes in lifelong learning and that the knowledge she acquired from the Masters programme could value-add to her students' learning.
-She did modules such as International Trade along with other Economics modules and achieved academic excellence by making it to the Dean's list.
+She did modules such as International Trade along with other Economics modules and achieved academic excellence by making scoring distinction.

 Over the years, Ms Foo has honed her reputation as an outstanding tutor with a consistent ability to produce numerous students with excellent GCE ‘A’ level results in Economics year after year.
 Her track record is even more remarkable considering that many students who first joined her classes obtained either a U, S or E grade for their latest Common Test or Promotional Test in school.
 After Ms Foo's guidance, marked improvement can be seen progressively leading to the ‘A’ level exam where the majority of her students secure their targeted A or B grades.
 For some of these students who had been previously failing and had given up hope on the subject, the big jump in their grades is truly admirable.